UCSC-REAL/FairInfl/README.md

 # Understanding Instance-Level Impact of Fairness Constraints

-This code is a Jax implementation of the paper: Understanding Instance-Level Impact of Fairness Constraints
+This code is a Jax implementation of the ICML 2022 paper: Understanding Instance-Level Impact of Fairness Constraints

-For anonymous review in ICML 2022.
-DO NOT DISTRIBUTE.

 The code structure is as follows: